Ptrivedi2014/HtmlFiles/README.md

-hello i;m pradyumna.trivedi
+hello i'm pradyumna.trivedi
 these are my html files
-this is workin progress
+this is work in progress